top of page

 Protagonist

-• Has a strong desire
+• They have a strong desire.

-Examples: Walter White, Fleabag, Tony Soprano
+Examples: Walter White, Fleabag, Tony Soprano.

 Antagonist

-The person or force that creates conflict.
+The antagonist creates conflict.

-• Believes they are right
+• They believe they are right.

-Examples: Gus Fring (Breaking Bad), Nurse Ratched (One Flew Over the Cuckoo's Nest)
+Examples: Gus Fring (Breaking Bad), Nurse Ratched (One Flew Over the Cuckoo's Nest).

 Protagonist vs. Antagonist (Lowerated)